CBDOO at your service

 CBG, on the other hand, has a direct impact on CB1 and CB2 receptors, although it has no psychoactive effect.
 It is this impact on cannabinoid receptors that leads to the effects mentioned in the previous paragraph.

 Although somewhat different, these modes of action can cause similar effects, which can reinforce each other.
 This is particularly interesting for products in the THM range, since they contain CBG, CBN, CBC and CBDP.
-A picture being worth 1,000 words, here's a table of the effects of CBG compared with CBD, and those that are reinforced when consumed together:
+A picture being worth 1,000 words, here's a table of the effects of CBG compared with CBD, and those which are reinforced when consumed together:

 CBD vs CBG effects table